Texas Rangers Alternate Training Site Game Notes - vs Houston

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter LHP Hyeon-jong Yang, in no particular order, are RHP Drew Anderson, LHP Brett Martin, RHP Michael Matuella, RHP Spencer Patton, RHP Cole Uvila, RHP Nick Vincent, RHP Colin Wiles and RHP Hunter Wood.
+Scheduled to pitch for the Rangers after starter RHP Jason Bahr, in no particular order, are RHP Joe Barlow, RHP Blake Bass, RHP Jharel Cotton, RHP Sam Gaviglio, RHP Jimmy Herget and RHP Jake Lemoine.

 ALTERNATE TRAINING SITE: